shashankkumar/CodeRunner/docs/DOCUMENTATION.md

 However it is recommended not to supply more than 5-10 file ids at a time.
 The <TimeLimit> is the number of seconds under which all the user solution should run for all the test cases.
 The <MemoryLimit> is the maximum memory in MB that a solution can consume while running.
 The <Language> is the language of the source code.
-Currently supported languages are C++, C and Java.
-The corresponding string that should be supplied in <Language> options are `cpp, c, java`.
+Currently supported languages are C++, C, Java, Python, PHP, Perl.
+The corresponding string that should be supplied in <Language> options are `cpp, c, java, python, php, perl`.
 No other string should be specified in their place otherwise it may not function properly.

 Results Specifications
 ==================
 The results of execution of a file is sent to the URL `URLToSendResults` specified in the config.h file.
 The results are sent in the form of POST variables.
 The variables are:
-fileid, status, detailstatus, timeused, memoryused
+fileid, status, detailstatus, timeused, memoryused, numberofwrongtestcases
 * The `fileid` variable will contain the File Id of the source code.
 * The `status` variable will contain one of these codes: AC, CE, TLE, MLE, RE.
 * For few of these codes, `detailstatus` variable will further contain certain info as explained below:
 * The `timeused` variable will contain the sum of execution time of the source file on all test cases of the problem.
 * The `memoryused` variable contains the memory used by source file during execution.
+* The `numberofwrongtestcases` variable returns how many lines of output file were mismatched with respect to the input file.
+In case  of multiple input/output files, numberofwrongtestcases returns the number of mismatches in the first input file where input does not match with output.
+This option is added on trial basis.
+If the test cases are such that every line in output file corresponds to one test case then numberofwrongtestcases returns the number of testcases which failed in a given input file.

 Status code and their meaning
 ====